Mikaeleng/mikaeleng/wp-content/plugins/wp-postviews/readme.txt

 * Plugin icon by [Iconmoon](http://www.icomoon.io) from [Flaticon](http://www.flaticon.com)

 = Donations =
-I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appericiate it.
+I spent most of my free time creating, updating, maintaining and supporting these plugins, if you really love my plugins and could spare me a couple of bucks, I will really appreciate it.
 If not feel free to use it without any obligations.

 == Changelog ==
+= Version 1.74 =
+* NEW: Bump WordPress 4.7
+* NEW: Template variable %POST_CATEGORY_ID%.
+It returns Post's Category ID.
+If you are using Yoast SEO Plugin, it will return the priority Category ID.
+Props @FunFrog-BY

+= Version 1.73 =
+* FIXED: In preview mode, don't count views

+= Version 1.72 =
+* NEW: Add %POST_THUMBNAIL% to template variables

+= Version 1.71 =
+* FIXED: Notices in Widget Constructor for WordPress 4.3

+= Version 1.70 =
+* FIXED: Integration with WP-Stats

+= Version 1.69 =
+* NEW: Shortcode `[views]` or [views id="POST_ID"]` to embed view count into post
+* NEW: Added template variable `%VIEW_COUNT_ROUNDED%` to support rounded view count like 10.1k or 11.2M

 = Version 1.68 =
 * NEW: Added action hook 'postviews_increment_views' and 'postviews_increment_views_ajax'
 * NEW: Allow custom post type to be chosen under the widget